-Thyroid Diagnostic Testing
+Thyroid Cancer Diagnosis & Testing

 Even though cancerous nodules are rare, it is extremely important to have available the best diagnostic tests in order to detect those nodules that are malignant.
 The different diagnostic tests for the thyroid are listed below.